 6.7 Dimension-Measuring Devices-Micrometers and other devices used for measuring linear dimensions shall be accurate and precise to at least one half the smallest unit to which the individual dimension is required to be measured.
-Measure cross sectional dimensions to within 0.02 mm using dimension-measuring devices with accuracies of 0.01 mm.
+Measure cross-sectional dimensions to within 0.02 mm using dimension-measuring devices with accuracies of 0.01 mm.

-6.8 Temperature Measurement-Cyclic fatigue tests may be run at high cyclic frequencies (>50 Hz) that can cause internal heating (hysteresis) of the test specimen thereby affecting the cyclic fatigue life.
+6.8 Temperature Measurement-Cyclic fatigue tests may be run at high cyclic frequencies (>50 Hz) that can cause internal heating of the test specimen thereby affecting the cyclic fatigue life especially in the case of debonded and sliding fibers 10.
 If test specimen heating is likely to occur or when there is doubt, monitor the test specimen temperature during the cycling.
 Possible methods are: the use of radiation thermometer, thermocouples adhered to the specimen, or optical pyrometry.

-6.8.1 Environmental Conditions-For ambient temperature tests conducted under constant environmental conditions, control temperature and relative humidity to within $\pm 3^{\circ}$ C and $\pm 10 \%$ RH, respectively.
+6.8.1 Environmental Conditions-For ambient temperature tests conducted under constant environmental conditions, control temperature and relative humidity to within $\pm 3^{\circ}$ C and ± 10 % RH, respectively.
 Measure and report temperature and relative humidity in accordance with 9.3.5.

-7. Hazards
+7. Precautionary Statement

-7.1 During the conducting of this practice, the possibility of flying fragments of broken test material may be great.
+7.1 During the conducting of this practice, the possibility of flying fragments of broken test material may be high.
 The brittle nature of advanced ceramics and the release of strain energy contribute to the potential release of uncontrolled fragments upon fracture.
-Means for containment and retention of these fragments for safety as well as later fractographic reconstruction and analysis are recommended.
+Means for containment and retention of these fragments for safety purposes as well as later fractographic reconstruction and analysis are recommended.